movestore/animation-moveVis/README.md

  `frames_per_sec`: frames to be shown per second to alter the speed of the animation.
 Default 25.

  `show_legend`: should a legend of the track IDs be shown?
 Default yes.

+ `capt`: text for a caption that will be added at the bottom of the animation window.
+Default empty.

+ `file_format`: any of the following video formats: 'gif', 'mov', 'mp4', 'flv', 'avi', 'mpeg', '3gp', 'ogg'.
+Compatibility depends on computer system.
+Default 'mp4'.

+ `ext_adapt`: adaption factor (multiplicative) for map extent.
+By default, the extent of the data is used.
+Default 1.

 #### Watercolor
 ![](watercolor_AniMove_map.png)